 - Bumps or pimples that resemble acne

-- Burning, tingling or warm sensation
+- Burning, tingling, or warm sensation

 - Sensitive skin that reacts quickly

-- Sometimes dry, irritated or red eyes
+- Sometimes dry, irritated, or red eyes

-Well‑known triggers
+Known triggers

-- Alcohol
+- Spirit

 - Spicy food

-- Heat, saunas and sun exposure
+- Heat, saunas, and sun

 - Stress

-- Temperature changes
+- Temperature fluctuations

 - Harsh skincare or over-exfoliating